vanilla-technologies/mcfunction-debugger/README.md

 ![Minecraft: Bedrock Edition unsupported](https://img.shields.io/badge/Minecraft%3A%20Bedrock%20Edition-unsupported-critical)\
 [![crates.io](https://img.shields.io/crates/v/mcfunction-debugger)](https://crates.io/crates/mcfunction-debugger)

-# mcfunction-debugger
+# McFunction-Debugger

-mcfunction-debugger is a debugger for Minecraft's *.mcfunction files that does not require any Minecraft mods.
+McFunction-Debugger is a debugger for Minecraft's *.mcfunction files that does not require any Minecraft mods.

-## Status

-This project has reached a minimum-viable product level of quality.
-It offers a command line interface but does not integrate with an editor.
-We already started implementing the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) to provide an extension for [Visual Studio Code](https://code.visualstudio.com/) which will also include additional features like stepping through the code and showing current scoreboard values, but this will take some time.
+This documentation covers using the debugger via command line.
+The corresponding [Visual Studio Code](https://code.visualstudio.com/) extension can be found here: https://github.com/vanilla-technologies/mcfunction-debugger-vscode

+McFunction-Debugger implements the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) to allow easy integration with different IDEs such as Eclipse or Vim (see the [list of supporting IDEs](https://microsoft.github.io/debug-adapter-protocol/implementors/tools/)).
+If you would like to implement such an integration, you can find documentation in the [mcfunction-debug-adapter](mcfunction-debug-adapter/README.md) directory.

 ## Usage